catherineweiss/BikeNYC/README.md

 - done maybe write query string builder
 - (COMPLETE) Catherine: Message thrown by GoogleAPI Code: "More than one location is associated with that address.
 Please verify that your starting location is correct."
 What to do about this?

-Third Priority (DUE end of day SUNDAY):
+Third Priority (DUE end of day MONDAY):
-- check casting with JSON parsing (all three API callers)
+1. user manual w/ screenshots
-- exceptions: ??
+2. summary.txt (name and description of project, work breakdown, link to github repo)
-- lint for javadoc comments, indenting
+3. JUnit testing (15 total tests over 3 different classes)
-- user manual
+4. Are errors handled well?
-- one-page writeup
+5. Are exceptions handled well?
-- check that the number of junit tests matches the rubric
+6. check casting with JSON parsing (all three API callers)
-- scan down the rubric again
+7. check all files for javadoc comments, indenting
-- actually submit
+8. submit in a zip file: code, user manual, summary.txt

 ## Running the app:
 - copy util/APIKeysSample.java to util/APIKeys.java and fill in the strings